-Compensation Key Why We Pay Determining 2022 Element Characteristics This Element the Amount of Pay Decisions Other Benefits Fixed compensation.
+Compensation Key Why We Pay This Element Determining 2022 Element Characteristics the Amount of Pay Decisions Other Benefits Fixed compensation.
 Participation in broad-based plans at same cost as other employees.
-Certain executive-level perquisites not paid generally to our other employees.
-Allow senior executives to participate in broad- based benefit programs.
+Certain executive-level perquisites not paid generally to our other employees Allow senior executives to participate in broad-based benefit programs.
 Provide competitive benefits to our executive officers.
 Level of benefits provided to all employees.
-Executive benefits provided by similarly- positioned companies.
+Executive benefits provided by similarly-positioned companies.
+Our NEOs received only modest executive-level perquisites.
+See page 51.